Politics used to be a great interest of mine, now I prefer analyzing the roots rather than the symptoms.

 Is There an End to the Cycle?

-Being the hopeful that I am, I like to believe that everyone of sound mind is seeking a legitimate, positive end to the cycle of cruelty for all involved.
+Being the hopeful person that I am, I like to believe that everyone of sound mind is seeking a legitimate, positive end to the cycle of cruelty for all involved.
 Realistically, however, the cycle of subjugation, destruction, rebirth, and growth will go on and on until the end of time.
 Take solace in knowing that every bit of fuel you don't throw in the fire lowers the intensity of the flame.
 Knowing full well that everything you do and say contributes to the world as a whole is a great first step in no longer fueling the raging fires of madness.
 With every bitter word removed from the never-ending onslaught of resentment toward one another, it allows everyone to breathe that much easier.

 We have all reached a point in our lives where even the smallest of inconveniences can set us over sanity's edge, and send us tumbling down the cliff of depression into the waters of madness.
 No one likes to be drowning in the waters of madness any more than the next guy trying to keep their heads above water.
 Then again, maybe you're the type to panic and think you're saving yourself by using other people as a flotation device until they drown?
 Maybe you're doing this in a calculated manner, and watching others drown by your hand is something you desire to sate a sadistic need?
 Though I think it is more likely you're the one panicking, fighting the rescuers who reach out to save you.
 Stop flailing, stop fighting, and give in to the helpful hand of cruelty abstention.